andreaskielkopf/BackSnap/readme.md

 # [HowTo] Backup btrfs snapshots with send/receive
 ## How to use BackSnap
 You find most recent info in [gallery/gallery.md](gallery/gallery.md)

+# This is a alpha-version
+# especially for usage with timeshift

 ## Prologue
 ###### A snapshot is not a backup!